Bradley move-in brings temporary parking changes, road closures - NewsBreak

 Here’s signs of hail damage to look our for following weekend stormy weather

-PEORIA (Heart of Illinois ABC) - Damage reports from hail and severe weather are pouring in following the severe weather over the weekend.
+PEORIA (25 News Now) - Damage reports from hail and severe weather are pouring in following the severe weather over the weekend.
 State Farm reports 585 damage claims were submitted in the area, 370 of those in Tazewell County.
 Those claims apply to both cars and homes.
 Hail reached golf-ball size in some areas.

 hoiabc.com

-Note: UPDATE (1:48 p.m.) – Kickapoo Creek Road has been reopened for through traffic in both directions.
-PEORIA, Ill.
-(WMBD) — The 1800 block of Kickapoo Creek Road in Peoria is closed due to downed power lines and trees.
-The road is closed in both directions.
-Drivers are advised...
-UPDATE: Man killed in Saturday night Peoria shooting